@ variables in Ruby on Rails

 The decision to use either a local variable or an instance variable depends on your specific requirements.

-Use a local variable (title
+Use a local variable (title) when:

 The value is temporary and restricted to a specific method.